 Very few Americans need to worry about federal estate tax (see Estate Tax: Will Your Estate Have to Pay?) or the federal gift tax.
-For deaths in 2013, everyone has a lifetime gift and estate tax exemption of $5.25 million, which means you can leave or give away up to $5.12 million without owing any federal tax.
-Couples can together leave up to $10.5 million.
-(Some states, however, impose their own estate tax on smaller estates.
+For deaths in 2024, everyone has a lifetime gift and estate tax exemption of $13.61 million, which means you can leave or give away up to $13.61 million without owing any federal tax.
+This amount goes up every year to adjust for inflation.
+(But the estate tax is set to reduce drastically—cut in half—in 2026.
+However, whether it will be reduced in this way, or whether some other amount will be set in the future, is subject to partisan politics.)

+Married couples can together leave up to twice the exemption, free of federal estate tax.
+Some states also impose their own state estate tax on smaller estates.
 See Estate and Gift Tax FAQ.)
 If you do think your estate might owe estate tax, one way to avoid or reduce the tax bill is to give away property during your life.
-And even if you aren't concerned about estate tax, gifts offer other benefits -- you also get to see the recipients enjoy your gifts.
+And even if you aren't concerned about estate tax, gifts offer other benefits—you also get to see the recipients enjoy your gifts.

-In 2013, you can make an unlimited number of $14,000 gifts of cash or other property, completely tax-free.
-To ensure these tax savings, you need to remember only that no individual recipient can receive more than $14,000 in a calendar year.
+In 2024, you can make an unlimited number of $18,000 gifts of cash or other property, completely tax-free.
+To ensure these tax savings, you need to remember only that no individual recipient can receive more than $18,000 in a calendar year.

-The $14,000 annual tax exemption rule (called the "annual exclusion") is pretty straightforward.
-For instance, if you give $20,000 to someone, $14,000 of it is exempt from gift tax, but you must pay gift tax on the remaining $6,000.
+The $18,000 annual tax exemption rule (called the "annual exclusion") is pretty straightforward.
+For instance, if you give $20,000 to someone, $18,000 of it is exempt from gift tax, but you must file a gift tax return for the remaining $2,000.

-Couples can combine their annual exclusions, meaning that they can give away $28,000 worth of property tax-free, per year, per recipient.
+Couples can combine their annual exclusions, meaning that they can give away $36,000 worth of property tax-free, per year, per recipient.
 In fact, even if only one spouse makes a gift, it's considered to have been made by both spouses if they both consent.
 (Internal Revenue Code § 2513.)

 Not only gifts of cash can be spread over several years.
 You can give away some stocks now, some next year.
-You can even give real estate in pieces -- physical pieces, if that's possible, or pieces (percentages) of ownership.
+You can even give real estate in pieces—physical pieces, if that's possible, or pieces (percentages) of ownership.

 Giving children valuable property before they are adults raises the important question of who will manage the property for the child.
 If you give a large gift to a child under 18, an adult must be responsible for the money.